arcenis-r/ajr-portfolio/README.md

 # ajr-portfolio
-A portfolio of data science projects with various datasets.
+This portfolio will contain short descriptions of and links to my data science projects.